julyndav/julyndav/README.md

 - 💬 Ask me anything about anything...as I help others, I learn as well.
 - 📫 How to reach me: Check me out on <a href="https://www.linkedin.com/in/julyndav/">LinkedIn</a>
 - ⚡ Fun fact: I make the best roasted broccoli 🥦 on earth
+- ❓ What to do next?
+Follow me to see what new visualizations I create!